A numerical study of the effects of primordial non-Gaussianities on weak lensing statistics: Conclusions

-As said, a significant covariance exists between primordial non-Gaussianity and fundamental cosmological parameters, especially with $\sigma_8$.
+As said, a significant covariance exists between primordial non-Gaussianity and fundamental cosmological parameters, especially with $\sigma_8$ and $\Omega_{\rm m}$.
 The smallness of non-Gaussian effects found in our analysis means that one can obtain a precise estimate of these parameters despite their covariance with $f_{\rm NL}$.
-As an example, ignoring the possible presence of a primordial non-Gaussianity with $f_{\rm NL}=100$, consistent with current observational constraints, would induce a mere 0.2 per cent uncertainty in the estimate of $\sigma_8$, i.e. well below the current 1-$\sigma$ error.
+As an example, ignoring the possible presence of a primordial non-Gaussianity with $f_{\rm NL}=100$, consistent with current observational constraints, would induce a mere 0.2 per cent uncertainty in the estimate of the cosmological parameters, i.e. well below the current 1-$\sigma$ error.
 The same argument, in reverse, is telling us that the search for non-Gaussian features in the weak-lensing statistics is a very challenging task.
 According to our results, it can be successfully completed only if errorbars can be significantly reduced.
 For the purpose of discriminating among competing models the reduction needs not to be dramatic.
-Indeed, as pointed out by \cite{Fedeli2010}, the fact that deviations from Gaussianity are small but systematics allows one to estimate $f_{\rm NL}$ by adding the statistical information from different angular bins.
+Indeed, as pointed out by \cite{Fedeli2010}, the fact that deviations from Gaussianity are small but systematics allows one to estimate $f_{\rm NL}$ by adding the statistical information from different angular bins, this is also shown in our analysis of the power spectrum for sources at different redshifts.

-A more significant reduction in the errorbars is required to break the degeneracy between non-Gaussianity with cosmological parameters, say $\sigma_8$.
-Indeed, as shown in Fig.~\ref{fig:sigma8}, removing such degeneracy requires to compare information from a limited number of bins at very different scales.
+A more significant reduction in the errorbars is required to break the degeneracy between non-Gaussianity with cosmological parameters, say $\sigma_8$ or $\Omega_{\rm m}$.
+Indeed, as shown in Fig.~\ref{fig:params}, removing such degeneracy requires to compare information from a limited number of bins at very different scales.
 As shown by \cite{Fedeli2010}, both tasks could be achieved with next-generation, all-sky surveys.
 A good example is certainly represented by the ESA mission EUCLID \citep{Laureijs2009}.
 According to the analysis made by \cite{Fedeli2010} and based on analytic predictions for the power spectrum quantitatively confirmed in this numerical work, we expect that the quality and the quantity of the EUCLID data will allow to constrain $f_{\rm NL}$ at the level of few tens, opening the possibility of discriminating between the various inflationary models.